Sharing Circle for Early Career Professionals and Arctic Youth

 Sharing Circle Participants

-Find out more about who the Arctic PASSION Sharing Circle participants are and find out about their projects.
+Find out more about who the Arctic PASSION Sharing Circle participants are:

 - Elise Brown-Dussault - Whitehorse, Yukon Territories (Canada)